A snapshot overview of schools in Doha that are considered (although not necessarily chosen) by English-speaking expat

 American High School Diploma/ AP/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 2,250 students

 Founded in 1988 by US ambassador Joseph Ghougassian and members of the Qatari community and now on a recently updated campus.
-Only school in Qatar to offer AP and IB courses, both of which are offered in a wide range of subjects.
+One of the few schools in Qatar to offer AP and IB courses, both of which are offered in a wide range of subjects.
 Accredited since 1994 by the New England Association of Schools and Colleges (NEASC).
-60 per cent of students from the US or Canada.
+60 per cent of students are from the US or Canada.

 Compass International School

 IPC/ Adapted National Curriculum for England/ IGCSE/ IB Diploma; ages 3-19; co-ed; day; independent; privately owned; 1,600 students

 Founded in 2006 by Fieldwork Education and now part of the Nord Anglia Education group.
-On four campuses, the last opened autumn 2019.
-A performing arts programme in collaboration with Juilliard, New York and a STEAM curriculum devised with input from MIT.
-At the Rayyan campus pupils can join a bilingual programme with one native French speaker and one native English speaker per class, available from year 1 to year 5.
+On four campuses, the last one opened in autumn 2019.
+A performing arts programme in collaboration with Juilliard, New York and a STEM curriculum devised with input from MIT.
+At the Rayyan campus pupils can join a bilingual programme (with one native French speaking teacher and one native English speaker), available from year 1 to year 5.
 A member of several educational organisations but not officially accredited.

 Doha British School (formerly Doha Montessori and British School)

 Adapted National Curriculum for England/ IGCSE/ A-Level/ IB Diploma/ BTEC; ages 3-18; co-ed; day; independent; privately owned; 2,000 students

 Originally known as Doha Montessori and British School but re-branded as Doha British School (DBS) in 2011.
-Currently the main campus is in the Ain Khaled area with a second in Al Wakra (secondary school still under construction) and a third commissioned at Rawdat Al Hamama.
-An exceptionally wide choice of curricula post 16 available from autumn 2019 including IB Diploma, AS and A-Levels and BTECs.
-Accredited by the Council of International Schools (CIS) and the first international school to have achieved Qatar National Schools Accreditation (QNSA).
+Currently the main campus is in the Ain Khaled area with a second in Al Wakra (currently ages, 3-13, secondary school still under construction) and a third commissioned at Rawdat Al Hamama.
+An exceptionally wide choice of curricula post 16 available since autumn 2019 including IB Diploma, AS and A-Levels and BTECs.
+Accredited by British Schools Overseas (BSO) ('outstanding', inspected by Penta) and the first international school to have achieved Qatar National Schools Accreditation (QNSA).
 Also, recently re-accredited by the Council of International Schools (CIS).

 English Modern School

-Adapted EYFS/Cambridge University International Curriculum/IGCSEs/A-Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 pupils
+Adapted EYFS/ Cambridge University International Curriculum/ IGCSE/ A-Level; ages 3-18; co-ed; day; independent; privately owned; 1,900 students